azizulkawser/azizulkawser/README.md

 👋 Hi, I’m 	[Azizul Kawser](https://www.linkedin.com/in/azizulkawser/)

 Welcome to my GitHub repository!
 This repository showcases my journey as a Data Analyst and aspiring Data Engineer.
-Here, you will find a collection of my projects, contributions, and learnings related to data analysis, visualization, and more.
+Here, you will find a collection of my projects, contributions, and learnings related to data science, analytics, and more.
 Feel free to explore and reach out if you have any questions or collaboration opportunities.👀 I’m interested in learning new things.

 ## About Me
 I'm Mohammad Azizul Kawser, currently based in Oulu, Finland 🏠.
 With a strong background in problem-solving, effective communication, and collaborative teamwork, I'm confident in my ability to excel in the field of data analysis.
 I have a passion for extracting meaningful insights from data and a proven track record of adapting to new situations.